 Hunting Roan

-It is unusual to encounter a herd of mature Roan antelopes.
+It is unusual to encounter a herd of mature Roan Antelope.
 It is not unusual, however, to encounter a large herd of dozens of females led by a single dominant male.
 Older Roan males and younger males are relatively common, but they do not fraternise with the herds.
 When hunting Roan loners, it’s best to avoid killing the dominant male of the herd, as it can take the herd up to a year to accept a new male.

 Finding water is the first order of business when hunting Roan in Africa.
 Track the animal down by showing up at the watering hole first thing in the morning.
 Make sure you bring a big enough gun when hunting this antelope.
-The Roan antelope is a large, aggressive, and tough as nails animal.
+The Roan Antelope is a large, aggressive, and tough as nails animal.
 The hunter would be wise to avoid coming close to the powerful horns as they sweep back.
 Do not be fooled by a Roan’s seemingly placid and graceful demeanour as it roams the savanna; after suffering an injury, it can turn aggressive and pose a significant threat.

 Shots to the heart or lung about a third of the way up from the front leg work best for side presentations, as they do for other antelope species.
 When taking a spinal or neck shot, aim for the area where the body meets the neck; when taking a frontal shot at a Roan, aim for the centre of the chest.

-The 270, 300 WSM, 300 WIN, 308, and 30-06 are suitable rifle calibers for hunting medium and large game.
+The 270, 300 WSM, 300 WIN, 308, and 30-06 are suitable rifle calibres for hunting medium and large game.
 A minimum bullet weight of 150 gr is suggested for use with the 308 and the 30-06.

-The Roan Taxidermy Process and Methods
+The Roan taxidermy process and method

-Taking Care of Your Roan Trophy
+Taking care of your Roan trophy

-How Much does a Roan Trophy Cost?
+How much does a Roan trophy cost?

-How Long does a Roan Trophy Take?
+How long does a Roan trophy take?

-More of our products
+More from our galleries

 Life-form Taxidermy